U.S. flag

 Treatment of manifestations: Treatment for scoliosis and kyphoscoliosis per orthopedic surgeon; surgical intervention may include spine surgery (correction of scoliosis or kyphosis).
 Pain management as needed for osteoarthritis; joint replacement (hip, knee, shoulder) as needed.

 Surveillance: Cervical spine films prior to school age and before any surgical procedure involving general anesthesia to assess for clinically significant odontoid hypoplasia.
-Annual follow up for assessment scoliosis and joint pain.
+Annual follow up for assessment of scoliosis and joint pain.

 Agents/circumstances to avoid: Extreme neck flexion and extension in individuals with odontoid hypoplasia.
 Activities and occupations that place undue stress on the spine and weight-bearing joints.